 The best way to protect yourself from a drunk driver is to drive responsibly.
 Make sure you:

-If you have questions about how personal injury law works and what it means for you in regards to drunk driving, call us at (702) 500-0000.
+If you have questions about how personal injury law works and what it means for you in regard to drunk driving, call us today.

-We’ll be happy to answer all of your questions and give you a free consultation with one of our experienced drunk driving accident injury attorneys.
+We’ll be happy to answer all of your questions and give you a free consultation with a Las Vegas drunk driving car accident lawyer.